 “Lot, Double Fronting” means a lot having frontage on two (2) streets that are parallel or nearly so or do not intersect.

+"Lot, Interior" means a lot other than a corner lot.

+“Lot Line Adjustment” means the relocation of the property boundary line in a subdivision between two adjoining lots with the consent of the owners of record.

-"Lot, Interior" means a lot other than a corner lot.“Lot Line, Front” means the front boundary line of a lot bordering the street.
+“Lot Line, Front” means the front boundary line of a lot bordering the street.

 “Lot Line, Rear” means a lot line that is opposite and most distant from the front lot line.
 In the case of an irregular-shaped lot, the rear lot line shall be that lot line that is generally parallel to and at the maximum distance from the front lot line, having a length of at least ten feet (10').